 Additionally, she could also follow Autumn’s example by having adults as her bridesmaids instead of the more common children and teens in Great Britain.
 Meghan could have younger children, like soon-to-be niece Princess Charlotte, as flower girls instead.

-While the United Kingdom has a tradition of using fruitcakes as wedding cakes, you would be hard-pressed to find someone select this type of cake for their wedding in the United States or Canada.
+While the United Kingdom has a tradition of using fruitcakes as wedding cakes, you would be hard-pressed to find someone selects this type of cake for their wedding in the United States or Canada.
 It is, as a whole, a relatively unpopular cake in general.
-Meghan and Harry could potentially choose to follow the American tradition by having a cake with the favourite flavours of vanilla or chocolate.
+Meghan and Harry did decide to go the American route and choose Claire Ptak of Violet Bakery to create their lemon and elderflower cake.